Michael Bates-Walsh, CEC

 “Our events are always special,” says Cara, “but it’s the quiet moments I appreciate too.
 Sometimes a guest comes down in the early morning for coffee and I am able to get to know more about them.
 It’s a nice way to start the day and at the same time allows me to learn things about them that will enhance their experience with us!”

 Cara has lived in Connecticut for 18 years and was raised in Central New York.
-She spends her spare time with her family which includes four children (how does she have spare time?), cooks, and gardens.
+She spends her spare time with her family which includes four children, cooks, and gardens.
 If that’s not enough, she knits winter hats for a small hat business she started!

 “I am busy doing the things I love,” says Cara.
 “I am thrilled to be working with the 1754 team and looking forward to our success!
 My role at the 1754 House is a big part of what makes me happy.”